AnkiHubSoftware/ankihub_addon/README.md

 ### Development workflow

-Follow the instructions below for
+Follow the instructions below for:
 - Automatically restarting Anki when add-on source code is modified
 - To see both add-on and Anki source-code output in the console
 - Start Anki with the data dir specified by the `ANKI_BASE` env var and `ANKI_PROFILE`